Battle of Wakefield: Battle

+Alternative recent research based on near contemporary accounts suggest that York was actually ambushed and killed on 29 December without there having been a pitched battle, while his army was scattered in search of provisions.

 Casualties

 One near-contemporary source (Gregory's Chronicle) claimed that 2,500 Yorkists and 200 Lancastrians were killed, but other sources give wildly differing figures, from 2,200 to only 700 Yorkists dead.

 The Duke of York was either killed in the battle or captured and immediately executed.
 Some later works support the folklore that he suffered a crippling wound to the knee and was unhorsed, and he and his closest followers then fought to the death at that spot; others relate the account that he was taken prisoner (by one Sir James Luttrell of Devonshire), mocked by his captors and beheaded.

 His son Edmund, Earl of Rutland, attempted to escape over Wakefield Bridge, but was overtaken and killed, possibly by Clifford in revenge for his father's death at St Albans.
 Salisbury's second son Sir Thomas Neville also died in the battle.
 Salisbury's son in law William, Lord Harington, and Harington's father, William Bonville, were captured and executed immediately after the battle.
 (The Bonvilles had been engaged in a feud with the Earl of Devon and the Courtenay family in Devon and Cornwall.)
 Salisbury himself escaped the battlefield but was captured during the night, and was taken to the Lancastrian camp.
 Although the Lancastrian nobles might have been prepared to allow Salisbury to ransom himself, he was dragged out of Pontefract Castle and beheaded by local commoners, to whom he had been a harsh overlord.
 The mob may have been led by the "Bastard of Exeter", an illegitimate son of the Duke of Exeter.

 Among the "commoners" in York's army who were killed was John Harrowe, a prominent mercer of London, described as a "captain of the foot".